kzap/jenkins-blue-ocean-docker/README.md

 ## How to use:

 0. - Install [Docker and Docker Compose](https://www.docker.com/community-edition) for your OS.
-> If using Minikube, ensure that the kube VM has at least 6GB RAM.

    + For Windows OS without Hyper-V Capability
      + Install Docker toolbox (https://docs.docker.com/toolbox/toolbox_install_windows/)
      + Once installed you might need to remove the line `"credsStore": "wincred"` from `~/.docker/config.json`